puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubectl/_index.md

 To maintain backwards compatibility, if the `POD_NAMESPACE` environment variable is set during in-cluster authentication it will override the default namespace from the service account token.
-Any manifests or tools relying on namespace defaulting will be affected by this.
+Any manifests or tools relying on namespace defaulting will experience this change.

 **`POD_NAMESPACE` environment variable**